PKompis/SearchJson/README.md

 The Search JSON is a library for searching properties recursively inside a JSON by specifying just the property name and its type.
-Only Primitive types are supported and string.
+Only primitive types are supported and string.

 This library is just a simple experiment of mine and for production usage needs further testing and benchmarking.